Apply to UF MBA

 Contact all post-secondary institutions attended and request your official, original academic records or transcripts be submitted one of two ways:

-- Institution electronically submit transcripts via Parchment, E-scrip or Scriptsafe to transfer admissions.
+- Institution electronically submit transcripts via E-Scrip/Credentials Solutions, Parchment, National Student Clearinghouse or Scrip-Safe to transfer admissions.

 - Mailed directly to: